 Get ready for an exciting and full day, starting early in the morning from Athens and driving towards central Greece and Delphi.

 Pass by Levadia and the picturesque village of Arachova and arrive in Delphi for the first sightseeing part of this tour.

 Visit also the Archaeological site of Delphi, along with the Temple of God Apollo.
-Do not miss the trade mark of Deolhi, the temple of Athens pronea.
+Do not miss the trademark of Delhi, the temple of Athens pronea.

 After lunch, the tour continues towards Lamia and Trikala, crossing the plain of Thessaly and reach Kalambaka late in the afternoon.

-Spend the night with a great view towards Meteora.
+Spend the night with a great view of Meteora.